JakeAdmire/Ghibli-Tracker/README.md

 ## Assignment Details

-The intended assignment was to practice consuming and iterating through a massive API.
+The intended assignment was to learn to cooperate with a pre-built backend API in order to allow the signing in/out of users.

 ---